Digital archaeology: 3D Modelling

+Remote Sensing

 Aerial Photography

 Aerial Photography is a tool used within the field of archaeological research to discover, place and document archaeological sites.
 The application of this technology developed from its previous use as a method of military surveillance throughout the First World War, and offers a non-destruction means of archaeological research.

 The documentation of archaeological sites through Aerial Photography techniques involve the use of digital cameras, GIS and rectification software to collect numerous black and white photographs of the site for archaeological study.
 These photographs can be used by archaeologists to enhance the details of the site and plot the composite features.
 These results are often analysed to create a geographical framework, allowing archaeologists to create a map inclusive of the sites landscape features.

 Sites recognised by Aerial Photography are then classified into shadow sites, crop-marks and soil-marks.